getalp/ALFFA_PUBLIC/ASR/WOLOF/README.md

 #### PUBLICATION ON WOLOF SPEECH & LM DATA
 More details on the corpus and how it was collected can be found on the following publication (please cite this bibtex if you use this data).

-  @article{gauthier2016collect,
+  @inproceedings{gauthier2016collecting,
-	Author = {Gauthier, Elodie and Besacier, Laurent and Voisin, Sylvie and Melese, Michael and Elingui, Uriel Pascal}, Journal = {LREC},
+  	title={Collecting resources in sub-saharan african languages for automatic speech recognition: a case study of wolof}, author={Gauthier, Elodie and Besacier, Laurent and Voisin, Sylvie and Melese, Michael and Elingui, Uriel Pascal}, year={2016}, organization={LREC}}

-	Title = {Collecting Resources in Sub-Saharan African Languages for Automatic Speech Recognition: a Case Study of Wolof}, Year = {2016}}
+More details on the vowel length contrast modelling can be found on the following publication (please cite this bibtex if you use this data).
+   @article{gauthier2016automatic,
+  	title={Automatic Speech Recognition for African Languages with Vowel Length Contrast}, author={Gauthier, Elodie and Besacier, Laurent and Voisin, Sylvie}, journal={Procedia Computer Science}, volume={81}, pages={136--143}, year={2016}, publisher={Elsevier}}

 ### SCRIPTS
 1. In *kaldi-scripts/* you will find the scripts used to train and test models (PATH variable has to be changed to make it work in your own directory!)